Arthur Hanlon: La Gota de la Vida (The Drop of Life)

-In 2010, Hanlon was asked to write a song in Spanish to be used by cancer center City of Hope to raise awareness on the importance of bone marrow donation.
-Hanlon penned "La Gota de la Vida" (The Drop of Life) and ultimately recorded it with dozens of Hispanic stars, including Enrique Iglesias, Gloria Estefan, Franco de Vita, David Bisbal, Jenni Rivera, Oscar D'Leon, Gilberto Santa Rosa, Luis Fonsi, Marco Antonio Solis and more.
-A video, directed by Colombian video and film director Simon Brand, was shot in several U.S. cities, including Miami and Las Vegas.
-"La Gota de la Vida" was officially premiered at the Nokia Theatre in Los Angeles with a live performance featuring Hanlon on piano and several of the artists who sang on the video.
+In 2010, Hanlon was asked to write a song in Spanish to be used by cancer center City of Hope to raise awareness about the importance of bone marrow donation.
+He penned "La Gota de la Vida" (The Drop of Life) recording it with Enrique Iglesias, Gloria Estefan, Franco de Vita, David Bisbal, Jenni Rivera, Oscar D'Leon, Gilberto Santa Rosa, Luis Fonsi, Marco Antonio Solis and more stars.
+A video, directed by Colombian video and film director Simon Brand, was shot in several U.S. cities including Miami and Las Vegas.
+"La Gota de la Vida" officially premiered at the Nokia Theatre in Los Angeles with a live performance featuring Hanlon on piano and several of the artists who sang on the video.